Skip to main content

 Q1: Do I Need to Renew My W-8BEN?

-A: Yes, every 3 years.
-However, most brokers handle renewal automatically.
-You will receive a notification (email or in-app) when it is time to renew.
-You simply confirm your details and electronically re-sign.
-It takes ~2 minutes.
+A: Yes, the W-8BEN must be renewed every 3 years.
+Most brokers handle W-8BEN renewal automatically β€” you receive a notification (email or in-app) when it is time to renew.

-If you ignore the renewal notice and your form expires, the broker will apply backup withholding (24%) on future dividends until you renew.
+W-8BEN renewal takes roughly 2 minutes: confirm your details and electronically re-sign.
+If you ignore the renewal notice and your W-8BEN expires, the broker will apply backup withholding (24%) on future dividends until you renew.

 Q2: Can I Get the 30% Withholding Refunded?